We go home. Mycroft's room is claustrophobic, and somehow I want it proven to me that there are other places in the world left.

 My hands shake as I move the orange material from my face.

 Sherlock's is front of me, gazing into my eyes, a hand on each of my arms, kneeling on the floor so our faces our level.
 I look about.
 We are still in Sherlock's room.
 Though it feels I went on a journey that completely exhausted me, I haven't moved.
-Sherlock's case files though are spread round the room, so the floor, the shelves, the walls are barely visible.
-Paper, in some places, is ripped, screwed up, so obviously thrown, with no apparent aim.
-It is like a blanket of snow, but this snow is covered in years of writing, obsession and genius.
+Sherlock's case files though are spread round the room; the floor, the shelves, the walls are barely visible.
+Paper is ripped, screwed up, so obviously thrown, with no apparent aim.
+It is like a blanket of snow, but covered in years of writing, obsession and genius.
 Sherlock's work, ruined.

 "Don't."
 Sherlock's tone is a force I cannot compete with.
 "Just don't...
 Are you okay?"